mistydemeo/vox_explainer_history/article.md

 If this were true, it’d throw a wrench in the attempts to stop the virus from spreading, since it suggests people who don’t even know they’re infected can spread the disease.

-But it turns out the researchers published this report without having spoken to the woman from Singapore.
+But it turns out the researchers published this report without having spoken to the woman.
 And within days of the report, the Robert Koch Institute — Germany’s public health agency — wrote a letter to NEJM about an error in the study, according to Science’s Kai Kupferschmidt, who broke the story.
-The researchers followed up with the woman and found out she actually did have symptoms while in Germany.
+The public health researchers followed up with the woman and found out she actually did have symptoms while in Germany.
 She “felt tired, suffered from muscle pain, and took paracetamol, a fever-lowering medication,” Kupferschmidt explained.

 This doesn’t mean that we won’t still find out people can spread the virus asymptomatically.
-That evidence could still surface, and some believe it will.
+More evidence could still surface, and some believe it will.
 However, Bogoch said, “even if there have been cases of asymptomatic transmission of this infection, those will be typically rare cases, and with just about every other respiratory tract infection known to humankind, those are not the people who are driving an epidemic.”

-## 6) Does the WHO declaration that the coronavirus is a global health emergency mean this is going to become a deadly pandemic?
+## 6) Is this going to become a deadly pandemic?
-The WHO’s declaration of a “public health emergency of international concern,” or PHEIC, is a political tool the agency can use to try to prevent a pandemic — drawing attention to a serious disease threat, engaging the global community in a coordinated outbreak response, galvanizing resources, and giving countries guidance on how to react, and stop the disease from spreading further across borders.

-The agency’s director general, Tedros Adhanom Ghebreyesus, was very clear that they sounded the alarm as a precautionary measure: The agency is concerned about the potential damage the virus could do in countries with weaker health systems, and called on the international community to help.
-He emphasized that the vast majority of cases are still in China, and that China has moved swiftly to get the outbreak under control.

-While there are cases in at least 25 other countries, they haven’t turned into local outbreaks.
+While there are cases in at least 25 other countries, they haven’t yet turned into local outbreaks.
 So for now, the CDC and WHO are still calling this an outbreak.
-Very soon, though, health experts may determine that there are enough cases in China to call the outbreak an epidemic.
+Very soon, though, health experts may determine that there are enough cases in China to officially call the outbreak an epidemic.
 And if the disease continues to spread locally in other countries, it could turn into a pandemic (which is defined as an epidemic that’s spread to two or more regions of the world).

+On February 10, the WHO’s director general, Dr. Tedros Adhanom Ghebreyesus, flicked at that possibility.
+He noted there were cases outside of China, which included “concerning instances of onward transmission from people with no travel history to China.”
+These “could be the spark that becomes a bigger fire.”

-But a disease can be pandemic and not particularly severe.
+But a disease can spread widely, and become a pandemic, without being particularly severe.
 And no one knows yet what a 2019nCoV pandemic would look like — mostly because we don’t yet know how lethal this disease is.

 If you take the current number of deaths and divide it by the number of known cases, “the case fatality is 2 percent — and it’s gone down from 3 percent in the early days,” said University of Michigan’s Howard Markel, who studies outbreaks.
-“And if it goes really, really low, we’ll probably say — like we did in Mexico in 2009 with swine flu — that it’s something very similar, if not less deadly, than regular seasonal flu.”
+“And if it goes really, really low, we’ll probably say — like we did in Mexico in 2009 with swine flu — that it’s something very similar, if not less deadly, [to] regular seasonal flu.”

-So once more of these mild cases are discovered, this virus could look a lot less scary.
+So once more of these mild cases are discovered, this virus could look a lot less deadly.

 “We live [with] and tolerate a whole lot of respiratory viruses,” Nuzzo said, “some of which are even more transmissible than the estimates people have come out with for this one — but they don’t make the headlines.”
-If the new coronavirus winds up looking less severe, she added, “we may be moving away from containing the virus as a goal to one of minimizing its spread.”

 ## 7) Is my city at risk of an outbreak?

 Some of the best research on that question comes from Bogoch and his colleagues.
-They’ve done great studies in the past couple of weeks on the cities most vulnerable to novel coronavirus infections.
+They’ve done studies in the past couple of weeks on the cities most vulnerable to novel coronavirus infections.
 What’s the big takeaway?

 It’s really East Asia and Southeast Asia that are most at risk.

 The researchers — from the University of Oxford, University of Toronto, and London School of Medicine and Tropical Hygiene — used 2019 data from the International Air Transport Association to find all the cities in China that received at least 100,000 airline passengers from Wuhan during February through April.

 They then modeled how the disease could spread from those cities if they experienced local outbreaks.
 Here are 15 of the top 50 destinations that might see outbreaks (also pay attention to the IDVI — the Infectious Disease Vulnerability Index — number.
 It’s a measure of a country’s ability to manage an infectious disease.
 Scores closer to zero mean they’re less prepared.)